Circle actions on six dimensional oriented manifolds with isolated fixed points: Introduction

-Known classification results for torus actions on 6-manifolds have strong assumptions, on actions and/or manifolds.
-For instance, McGavran and Oh considered $T^3$-actions on closed orientable 6-manifolds that have orbit space $D^3$ \cite{MO}, Kuroki considered $T^3$-actions on closed oriented 6-manifolds with fixed points and with vanishing odd cohomology groups \cite{Ku}, Tolman considered Hamiltonian $S^1$-actions on symplectic manifolds with minimal cohomology groups \cite{T}, and Ahara and the author considered $S^1$-actions on almost complex 6-manifolds with small number of fixed points \cite{Ah}, \cite{J2}.
+We consider a torus action on a manifold with a non-empty, finite fixed point set.
+Because the dimension of a manifold and the dimension of its fixed point set have the same parity, the next case to consider is dimension 6.
+For any type of manifold, classifying torus actions on 6-manifolds is more difficult, and known results require additional restrictions on the actions and/or the manifolds.
+For instance, McGavran and Oh considered $T^3$-actions on closed orientable 6-manifolds whose orbit space is $D^3$ \cite{MO}, Kuroki considered $T^3$-actions on closed oriented 6-manifolds with fixed points and vanishing odd cohomology groups \cite{Ku}, Tolman considered Hamiltonian $S^1$-actions on symplectic manifolds with minimal cohomology groups \cite{T} (see also \cite{L}), and Ahara \cite{Ah} and the author \cite{J2} considered $S^1$-actions on almost complex 6-manifolds with a small number of fixed points.

-Let a $k$-dimensional torus $T^k$ act on a $2n$-dimensional manifold $M$ and suppose that there is a fixed point.
-The \textbf{complexity} of the action is $n-k$.
-Since there is a fixed point, $k$ can be at most $n$, and if $k=n$, then there are only finitely many fixed points.
-The bigger the complexity is, the more difficult a classification is.
-People have studied the case that the complexity is minimal, i.e., where $k=n$.
-For instance, a Hamiltonian $T^n$-action on a $2n$-dimensional compact symplectic manifold is determined by its moment image \cite{D}.
-People have studied torus actions of minimal complexity (complexity zero), for instance quasitoric manifolds \cite{DJ}, topological toric manifolds \cite{IFM}, unitary toric manifolds \cite{Ma}, etc. For the case of complexity one, see \cite{KT1}, \cite{KT2}, and \cite{KT3} for Hamiltonian actions on compact symplectic manifolds of complexity one.

-In this paper, we consider torus actions on 6-manifolds with maximal complexity, i.e., the torus group is the circle group $S^1$.
-We classify circle actions on 6-dimensional compact oriented manifolds that have discrete fixed point sets, without additional restrictions.
-A geometric statement of our main result is that for any such manifold, we can successively take equivariant connected sums to a fixed point free action, where we take each connected sum at one or two fixed points of two given manifolds; moreover, we only take equivariant connected sums with $S^6$, $\mathbb{CP}^3$, and just $Z_1$ and $Z_2$ among 6-dimensional analogue $Z_n$ of the Hirzebruch surfaces.
+In this paper, we study circle actions on 6-dimensional compact oriented manifolds with isolated fixed points, without imposing any additional assumptions.
+A geometric formulation of our result is as follows.